pi-lar/neuropil/doc/source/token.rst

 Please note that a message intent is somehow different, as you may get a message intent of an identity that your node may not have any connection to.
 So first you need to authenticate the issuer of this message intent. you can accomplish this by doing one of the three steps:
-   - you implement a callback that is able to properly authenticate peers (using MerkleTree / Secure Remote Passowrd / shamirs shared secret schems / ...)
+   - you implement a callback that is able to properly authenticate peers (e.g. using MerkleTree / Secure Remote Password / Shamirs shared secret schemes / ...)
    - you forward the recieved token to do the authn work for your node: either to your own realm, or to the realm set in the message intent, or you ask the target_node contained in the token whether the identity is really known
    - you do some sort of out-of-band deployment for know public idenity tokens. you could even use neuropil itself to